-The map in Figure 19 shows the location of the 45 producers in the FARM Assistance program with more than 15% of their crop acres in grain sorghum.
+The map in Figure 19 shows the location of the 48 producers in the FARM Assistance program with more than 15% of their crop acres in grain sorghum.
 These farms are predominantly in the Northern Panhandle, Southern Plains, and Coastal Bend regions.
-The financial outlook for grain sorghum production is predominantly stable (40%), 29% successful, and 31% financially stressed.
+The financial outlook for grain sorghum production is predominantly stable (42%), 33% successful, and 25% financially stressed.

-Figure 20 presents the yield and cost comparisons for the 37 participants that grow dryland grain sorghum.
+Figure 20 presents the yield and cost comparisons for the 43 participants that grow dryland grain sorghum.
 Like other dryland crops, per acre crop costs are typically low.
 The most successful producers have the lowest yield per acre as compared to the stable and financially stressed producers, but also have the lowest overall variable costs.
-The financially stressed producers have a 1.6 ProScore, yield per acre similar to the overall average, and the highest fertilizer costs and harvest costs per acre.
-The other variable production costs were in line with the average variable costs of all the grain sorghum producers.
+The financially stressed producers have a -20.4 ProScore and a yield per acre slightly higher than the overall average (59 bu/ac vs. 51 bu/ac).

-The average ProScore for all irrigated grain sorghum producers is 20.1 (Figure 21).
-The range of the average ProScore ratings is over 40 for the successful producers to just under 5 for the stressed producers.
-The successful producers have the second best projected yield with the Figure 19.
+There were only 16 participants that grow irrigated grain sorghum The average ProScore for all irrigated grain sorghum producers is 25.8 (Figure 21).
+The range of the average ProScore ratings is over 50 for the successful producers to -12.5 for the stressed producers.
+The successful producers have the highest projected yield and the highest input costs.
+The stable producers have the lowest yield per acre and the lowest input costs.
+As Figure 19.
 Location and Success of Grain Sorghum Participants.

+was mentioned previously, one must be cautious not to read too much into the average numbers reported for such small groups.
 "The analyst was very informative and gave us a look at our present and future outlooks and it was easy."